 Getting a Loan

 There are a variety of loan options available to people with bad credit.
 It is important to note that people with bad credit scores will likely have a higher interest rate on their loans.
-The first place you will want to start is your bank.
-Here you can see if there are any loans that you would be preapproved for.
+The first place you will want to start is your bank or financial institution.
+Here you can see if they offer a consolidation loan that you would be preapproved for.
 This preapproval is just a soft inquiry on your credit and will not negatively impact your score.
 If you find that your bank doesn’t have any loan options available then you may want to consider a credit union.
 Credit unions can be laxer on their loan requirements to due to their nonprofit status.

 Avoid Payday Loans and Other Bad Deals